dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/auxiliary-iExtendedResult.md

 var deformation: Int { get }
 ```

-### clarity
+**Return Value**

-Get the clarity level of the barcode zone.
+An integer representing the deformation level of the barcode zone.

+### getClarity

+Returns the clarity/quality level of the decoded barcode.

 <div class="sample-code-prefix"></div>
 >- Objective-C